GuicedEE/junie-guides/PROMPT_LIBRARY_RULES_UPDATE.md

 # 🧰 Starter Prompt — Library Rules Update (Framework/Component Libraries)

-Use this prompt when you maintain a library (e.g., JWebMP, EntityAssist, WebAwesome) and need to update or (re)create its rules, indexes, and guides to align with the RulesRepository.
+Use this prompt when you maintain a library (e.g., JWebMP, EntityAssist, WebAwesome) and need to update or (re)create its rules, indexes, and guides to align with the Rules Repository.
 This drives a forward-only, modular documentation model and ensures host projects can navigate component/topic rules easily.

 Supported: JetBrains AI (Junie), GitHub Copilot Chat, Cursor, ChatGPT, Claude.